lsst-sqre/sqr-055/index.rst

 - Add an enrollment wedge that will set the user's entered name as the primary name so that it will be displayed in the COmanage screens.
   This will ensure the displayed name (such as when adding a user to groups) matches the name used by the Science Platform.
-  It also works around the problem that CILogon is not requesting names from GitHub and thus all GitHub identities have CILogon identity URIs rather than names.
+  It also works around the problem that CILogon does not take names from GitHub and thus all GitHub identities have CILogon identity URIs rather than names.

 - The landing pages before and after verifying the user's email address need further customization.
   The current versions are in the `cilogin/lsst-registry-landing GitHub repository <https://github.com/cilogon/lsst-registry-landing>`__.